SHAIK-MOHAMMAD-IRFAN27/VR_Assignment1_SHAIK-MOHAMMAD-IRFAN_MT2024138/README.md

 -------------------------------------------------------------------------------------------------

-## METHOD 2 :
+## METHOD 2 : DIFFERENCE OF GAUSSIANS
 ###  IMG NAME : farcoins.png
--Tried this method to find the edges perfectly (also used Canny over DOG to check performance) **1.
-Difference of Gaussians (DoG):**
+-Tried this method to find the edges perfectly (also used Canny over DOG to check performance).

+ **1. Difference of Gaussians (DoG):**

 -	Two Gaussian blurs with different sigma values are subtracted to highlight the coin edges.